mobinasri/flagger/test_wdls/toil_on_slurm/README.md

     ├── HG002.trio_hifiasm_0.19.5.DC_1.2.diploid.DC_1.2_40x.winnowmap_2.03.chr15_only.subsample_0.1.part_1.fq.gz
     └── HG002.trio_hifiasm_0.19.5.DC_1.2.diploid.DC_1.2_40x.winnowmap_2.03.chr15_only.subsample_0.1.part_2.fq.gz
 ```
-Description the files in test_1:
+Description of the files in test_1:
 - `fasta_files` folder contains a gz-compressed fasta file that includes the contigs assembled by hifiasm_0.19.5 and subsetted to only those attributed to chromosome 15.
 - `bam_files` folder contains a bam file with approximately 4x HiFi reads aligned to the chr15 contigs.
 - `fastq_files` folder contains two gz-compressed fastq files including HiFi reads from chr15 with approximately 4x coverage altogether.